Data Protected - Germany

 The Article 29 Working Party has issued Guidelines on administrative fines (WP253).

-Due to the increased sanctions introduced in the GDPR, significantly higher fines are expected in the future.
-Changes in enforcement practice will also result from the fact that parts of the German Administrative Offense Act will no longer be applicable under the GDPR.
-Any infringement by any person permitted to act on behalf of the undertaking will be considered an own infringement of the undertaking, whereas only unlawful acts of legal representatives, proprietors or executives could be attributed to the legal person in the past.
+Due to the strengthened sanctions introduced in the GDPR, the fines have increased significantly.
+Changes in enforcement practice also result from the fact that parts of the German Administrative Offense Act are no longer applicable under the GDPR.
+Any infringement by any person permitted to act on behalf of the undertaking is considered an infringement by the undertaking itself, whereas only unlawful acts of legal representatives, proprietors or executives could be attributed to the legal person in the past.

 Data subjects have a right to compensation in respect of material and non-material damage.